Set Current Location

 What is now the United States Mint in Denver actually began as a humble company.
 In 1858, Clark, Gruber and Company started a private mint, making gold coins from the spoils of the Colorado gold rush in order to save on shipping the ore to the east coast.
 After minting over 500,000 dollars, the US Treasury officially bought the mint in 1863.
 Today, the mint is a popular tourist destination in Denver, lending insights into the stages and the entire process of currency-making.
 One of the oldest establishments in Colorado, the mint is touted to be one of the single largest producers of coins in the world.
 The mint is certainly an iconic repository of American currency, and all currency produced here has the denomination 'D' inscribed on it.
 Having been considerably mentioned in popular media, the Denver Mint is an indelible historic landmark of the country.

-This five-floor museum is wonderfully diverse and is at the forefront in offering new exhibits.
-In the past it has featured impressionist artists as well as the work of Winslow Homer.
-This museum brags— and rightfully so— about housing one of the largest art collection between Kansas City and the West Coast.
-Its Native American art collection, which encompasses an entire floor, is not to be missed.
+This five-floor museum is wonderfully diverse and is at the forefront of offering new exhibits.
+In the past, it has featured impressionist artists as well as the work of Winslow Homer.
+This museum brags— and rightfully so— about housing one of the largest art collections between Kansas City and the West Coast.
+It's Native American art collection, which encompasses an entire floor, is not to be missed.
 In addition, 2006 heralded the dedication of a new wing of the museum.
-Designed by Daniel Libeskind, the Frederic C. Hamilton building adds to the already stunning architecture of the cityscape, and has become a popular attraction for museum visitors.
+Designed by Daniel Libeskind, the Frederic C. Hamilton building adds to the already stunning architecture of the cityscape and has become a popular attraction for museum visitors.

 This restored Victorian mansion, once the home of legendary Denver resident Maggie (Molly) Brown now serves as a popular museum that attracts more than 40,000 visitors a year.
 The museum explores the eccentric life of the 'Unsinkable Molly Brown,' a Titanic survivor and eminent figure in the city's Gold Rush heritage.
 After the tour, browse around the gift shop and check out the selection of t-shirts, books and other memorabilia.
 There are guided tours available and regular special events and performances also take place.